RogerVFbr/MySQLAccess/README.md

 ### ADD (Create)
 Add new row to table from a new model instance (field names must match table columns as much as possible and types must be compatible).
-Automatically generated values such as primary key will simply be ignored.
+Fields pointing to columns that automatically generate their values on the table will simply be ignored.
 ```
 Employee newEmployee = new Employee(
         1,